shenlong3010/shenlong2010/README.md

-### Hi there, my name is Loc 👋 Nice to meet you.
+### Hi there, my name is Loc 👋 Nice to meet you

 <!--
 **shenlong2010/shenlong2010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Here are some ideas to get you started:
+## I'm a Student at Drexel University

 - 🔭 I’m currently working on a small project for my resume
 - 🌱 I’m currently learning everything